Authentic Communication and Personal Connection

 Review of preterite and imperfect tenses, present perfect, future, conditional used with and without subjunctive, subjunctive vs. indicative moods, the imperfect subjunctive, object pronouns, and commands with combined object pronouns.
 Students read and discuss current events selected from the dual-language newspaper El Tecolote from San Francisco’s Mission District.
 Students read short biographies and stories such as A Very Old Man with Enormous Wings by Colombian author Gabriel Garcia Marquez.
 Students discuss immigration reform and explore the lives of migrant farm workers.
 Discussion of documentaries such as Who is Dayani Cristal? and The Harvest.
 Students explore first-hand accounts of Latino immigrants in the United States, including the memoir Cajas de Cartón: Relatos de La Vida Peregrina de un Niño Campesino by Mexican-American writer Francisco Jimenez.

-Introductory course integrates designed for novice learners.
+Introductory course.
 Students learn pronunciation and four tones through the Chinese Pinyin Romanization system.
 Students develop basic communication skills.
 High frequency vocabulary is prioritized throughout the year, as instruction in tense is not applicable to Mandarin.
 Students learn stroke orders, the structures and evolution of Chinese characters in both traditional and simplified scripts, and simple and compound sentence structures necessary to developing basic literacy skills.
 Chinese poetry, calligraphy, history, and culture are introduced as they relate to each lesson or unit of study.

 Students achieve practical command of the language applicable in various situations, including conversational dialogues about school life or weather, shopping for clothes or other things, and ordering food and drinks in a restaurant setting.
 Students read short stories and answer related questions; compose creative short paragraphs or reflections based on class readings, discussions, or written prompts.
 Daily oral and auditory practices involve, but are not limited to, poetry recitations, dialogues, and narrative staging.